sensu/sensu-docs/content/sensu-go/6.5/api/core/silenced.md

 ### Example {#silencedsilenced-put-example}

-In the following example, an HTTP PUT request is submitted to the `/silenced/:silenced` API endpoint to create the silencing entry `linux:check-server`.
+In the following example, an HTTP PUT request is submitted to the `/silenced/:silenced` API endpoint to create the silencing entry `linux:check-server`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X PUT \